KittyChiu/workflow-metrics/README.md

 ## Example use cases

-- As a product engineer, I want to understand the performance of my process automation, so that I can identify areas for improvement.
+- As a product engineer, I want to identify areas for improvement for my process automation, so that I can improve delivery in next iteration.
-- As a engineering manager, I want to understand the waste and inefficiencies in my SDLC process, so that I can identify areas to reduce runners compute time and improve velocity.
+- As a engineering manager, I want to identify waste and inefficiencies in my SDLC process, so that I can reduce cycle time and improve velocity.
 - As a DevOps platform owner, I want to identify long running workflows, so that I can right-sizing the runners.

 ## Configurations